 Notes (The followings are features that shall be reserved for unusual destruction requirements):

 Weak processing runs only when the holder object of the WeakMember outlives the pointed object.
 If the holder object and the pointed object die at the same time, the weak processing doesn't run.
 It is wrong to write code assuming that the weak processing always runs.

 Pre-finalizers are heavy because the thread needs to scan all pre-finalizers at each sweeping phase to determine which pre-finalizers to be invoked (the thread needs to invoke pre-finalizers of dead objects).
-You should avoid adding pre-finalizers to frequently created objects.
+Adding pre-finalizers to frequently created objects should be avoided.